VictorCabrejos/genai-pdf-qa-bot/docs/architecture/technical-overview.md

    |
 4. Each chunk is converted to vector embeddings
    |
-5. Chunks and embeddings are stored in the database
+5. Chunks and embeddings are stored in the PostgreSQL database (Previously stored in JSON files before April 2025 migration)
 ```

 ### Question Answering Flow